johnsonjohn7/johnsonjohn7/README.md

 - 👋 Hi, I’m @Johnson
 - 👀 I’m interested in ...
-Mining
+Data Mining
-- 🌱 I’m currently learning ... data science
+- 🌱 I’m currently learning ...
+Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... wa.me/8248428900